92ganesh/Moss-Plagarism-Checker/README.md

 # Moss-Plagarism-Checker
-compare software similarity using MOSS
+Java program to compare software similarity using MOSS